HENZE “Gibt es auf Erden” from Henze Kammermusik

 MONTEVERDI “Nigra Sum” from Vespers of 1610

-Thomas Cooley is a singer of great versatility, expressiveness, and virtuosity, in demand internationally for a wide range of repertoire in concert, opera, and chamber music.
+Praised by the New York Times for his “sweet, penetrating lyric tenor with aching sensitivity,” and by San Francisco Classical Voice as “an indomitable musical force,” Thomas Cooley is a singer of great versatility, expressiveness, and virtuosity.
+He is in demand internationally for an exceptionally wide range of repertoire in concert, opera, and chamber music.

-He has collaborated with internationally prominent conductors including Helmuth Rilling, Donald Runnicles, Osmo Vänskä, Eji Oue, Lan Shui, Michael Tilson-Thomas, Wolfgang Sawallisch, Nicholas McGegan, Robert Spano, David Robertson, Markus Stenz, Carlo Rizzi, Franz Welser-Möst, Manfred Honneck, and Bernard Labadie.
-He performs regularly with major orchestras and festivals such as the Lincoln Center Mostly Mozart Festival; Atlanta (including an appearance at Carnegie Hall), St. Louis, Pittsburgh, Baltimore, National, Oregon, and Milwaukee Symphonies; the Minnesota Orchestra and St. Paul Chamber Orchestra; Orchestre Symphonique de Quebec; Coppenhagen Philharmonic; Bavarian Radio Symphony; the National Arts Center Orchestra of Ottawa; the Gewandhaus Orchestra Leipzig; and the Osaka Philharmonic.
+He has collaborated with internationally prominent conductors including Teodor Currentzis, Nicholas McGegan, Robert Spano, Manfred Honneck, Donald Runnicles, Helmuth Rilling, Osmo Vänskä, Eji Oue, David Robertson, Markus Stenz, Bernard Labadie, Jane Glover, and Franz Welser-Möst.
+He performs regularly with major orchestras such as the Atlanta, St. Louis, and National Symphonies; the Minnesota Orchestra and St. Paul Chamber Orchestra; Los Angeles Chamber Orchestra, Orchestre Symphonique de Quebec; Copenhagen Philharmonic; Bavarian Radio Symphony; the Gewandhaus Orchestra Leipzig; and the Osaka Philharmonic.